MITHaystack/digital_rf/RELEASING.rst

   * Create a git tag for the release
   * Push the release tag to Github
   * Create a Github release containing a source archive and a list of changes
+  * Upload the Python source distribution to PyPI
+  * Submit a pull request to update the conda-forge recipe